 She began working in 1992, for international institutions such as S.G.
 Warburg España (Corporate Finance) in Madrid (1992), N.M.
 Rothschild & Sons Limited (Corporate Finance) in London (1993), Rothschild Asset Management Limited (Asset Management) in London (1993), and Soserfin, S.A. (management of economic studies and research) in 1994.
 She was a Member of the Board of Directors of Fundação Casa da Música (2006 to March 2013) and of Fundação AEP (2009 to April 2013).
 She joined the upper management of Amorim Investimentos e Participações, SGPS, S.A. (holding company of the Amorim Group) in 1994 and is currently Vice-Chairman and CFO of the Group.
-In 1997 she took office as Investor Relations Officer at Corticeira Amorim, SGPS, SA. (a position she occupied until the end of 2017) and in July 2012, the post of member on its board of directors.
+In 1997 she took office as Investor Relations Officer at Corticeira Amorim, SGPS, SA. (position held until the end of 2017) and, in July 2012, as member of the Board of Directors of the same company.

-In April 2017, she was voted a Non-Executive Member of the Board of Directors of Banco BPI, S.A.
+In April 2017 she was elected a non-executive member of the Board of Directors of Banco BPI, S.A.